valery1707/hugo/content/blog/2014-08-03-a-list-of-gis-tools.markdown

 title: "A list of GIS tools"
 date: 2014-08-03
 comments: true
-categories: gis maps javascript geojson
+categories:
+- gis
+- maps
+- javascript
+- geojson
+- tools
+tags:
+- gis
+- maps
+- javascript
+- geojson
+- tools
 ---
 I have been playing around with maps a lot these days and have ended up using various tools in the process.
 This blog post is a way to make a note of these tools for later use.